A Toothache, Sinus Infection, and Intense Discomfort – Our Dentists in Lincoln, NE Can Help

 It is important to remember that infected teeth can lead to developing sinus infections.
 If you do develop a sinus infection, it may lead to a severe and intense toothache.
 At the same time, if you do end up with an infected tooth, it may lead to the symptoms of sinusitis.
-If you do suspect that your sinus infection is related to a toothache, contact our emergency dental clinic in Lincoln, NE area.
+If you do suspect that your sinus infection is related to a toothache, contact our “emergency Lincoln dentist near me.”

 How can seasonal colds or allergies cause a toothache?